hanabi/hanabi.github.io/Empty_Clues.md

-# Emtpy Clue Conventions for the Hyphen-ated Framework
+# Empty Clue Conventions for the Hyphen-ated Framework

 <br />